Simple Motion [2/10]

 Simple Motion

-In other words, the clearScr procedure erases everything that has been previously painted on the screen.
-It also resets the text output position back to the top left corner.
+The clearScr procedure also resets the text output position back to the top left corner.

 Bookmark your progress by using the grey sharing buttons.
+They create a link to the current page.
 The sharing buttons for Google Plus, Twitter, Facebook, Pinterest, Reddit and LinkedIn are provided.
-The sharing buttons create a link to the current page.

 The clearScr procedure resets the